 “It’s frustrating right, the idea of giving money to someone who is already way late on rent and who has likely damaged the property?
 But sometimes, that makes the most financial sense, and you have to vote with your wallet and not your ego.
 Giving someone who owes you money cash so that they move occasionally is the best move.
 Avoid them further damaging the property when they move out, avoid them just not moving out, avoid having to pay someone to throw their junk away, avoid having to worry what the local laws are for their junk etc.”

 The Bottom Line: Cash for Keys

 Cash for keys can be a great way to avoid a long, expensive and stressful formal eviction process through the courts.
 Make sure to understand how much to offer, and follow the five steps to a successful agreement.
-Then, sign up for Cozy so that in the future you can avoid messy eviction situations.
+Then, sign up for Rentalutions so that in the future you can avoid messy eviction situations.